 - 1. Equipment maintenance will also be an area where illicit discharges have the potential to occur.
 The University is implementing standard operating procedures and guidelines for the maintenance of equipment coupled with training to prevent any unwanted discharge. - a.
 To make equipment operators more accountable for the cleanliness of the equipment and reduce the possibility of petrochemical residue and debris entering the stormwater sewer system Motor vehicle refueling. - 2.
 The University has an underground gasoline storage tank for use in state vehicles.
 To reduce this area as a possible point source of pollution, refueling of most of those vehicles is performed by the vehicle maintenance staff that have received training.
 The nozzle has been replaced with one that will close automatically; access to the hose is restricted by locking the nozzle in place, turning off the gasoline pump and restricting refueling to a few hours in the morning when the mechanic is available to oversee the procedure. - a.
 This will prevent overflow spills on the pavement that would allow gasoline to enter the stormwater drains, staining the pavement, and reducing the risk of fire. - 3.
-The University has contracted with a consultant to assist with a nutrient management program.
-The program includes soil tests, assessments of vegetation and specified application amounts. - a.
-The program will help to maintain healthy lawns and plantings while reducing spillage on pavements that can enter stormwater inlets and adversely affect marine life. - 4.
+NSU has a partnership with an Environmental Services Contractor that provides daily monitoring and removal of trash inside of all University Buildings and Facilities throughout the campus. - 4.
 Procedures to detect and address non-stormwater discharges, will include the training the facilities groundskeepers and tradesmen how to identify and report illegal dumping.
 These individuals are to report observations and incidents that could result in illicit discharges, or conditions that could result in non-stormwater contamination.
 In addition to these detection methods, the main outfall from campus has a large screen that prevents solids from entering connecting sewers.
 The University will coordinate with the city to assure this structure remains functional.

 - 5. A formal proposal has been implemented advising the campus community that discharge of any materials, solid or liquid other than water into stormwater inlets is prohibited and infractions shall be subject to appropriate fines and/or penalties. - a.
 Proposals of this nature shall be reviewed by the University senior administrators and legal counsel.
-Enforcement shall include University Police, and if student(s) are involved, summons may be issued to appear before a committee. - Removal of grease and oil accumulations from parking lots will require the use of pressurewashing, deployment of petrochemical absorbents around the cleanup site and in front of any affected stormwater inlet. - a.
-This will prevent illicit discharges from entering the University's stormwater system. - 7.
+Enforcement shall include University Police, and if student(s) are involved, summons may be issued to appear before a committee. - 6.
+Removal of grease and oil accumulations from parking lots will require the use of pressurewashing, deployment of petrochemical absorbents around the cleanup site and in front of any affected stormwater inlet. - a.
+This will prevent illicit discharges from entering the University's stormwater system. - b.
+25 separate motorpool inspections were completed during this reporting period. - 7.
 In the event that an illicit discharge is identified, it will be reported to DEQ in the Annual Report. - 8.
 Campus stormwater outfalls are continually inspected, and a dry and wet weather inspection is performed annually by an outside source.
 The Outfall Reconnaissance Inventory (ORI) is the most proven method for screening campus stormwater outfalls.
 The ORI consists of walking all campus outfalls to document where they are and what condition they are in. - a.
 The purpose of the ORI is to identify potential illicit discharges that could impair water quality.
-The ORI also details on how to find an illicit discharge in the field and the appropriate laboratory strategies to identify particular pollutants.
+The ORI also details on how to find an illicit discharge in the field and the appropriate laboratory strategies to identify particular pollutants. - b.
+Outfall maintenance will be performed by Brightview Landscaping during the next reporting year.